sanno1272/atomini/README.md

 repo structure is angular like.

 for comprehension :
-organism => container in which is injected the apps molecules => structure of the apps contains atoms atoms => html vue elctrons => javascript functions acss => css pre-processor like
+- organism => container in which is injected the apps
+- molecules => structure of the apps contains atoms
+- atoms => html vue
+- electrons => javascript functions
+- acss => css pre-processor like

 each apps are divided in a repo with four files (molecule, atom, electron, acss) the code structure for the files is :
+- The index is generated with nodejs which contains the HTML body, the framework, and the organism
+- MOLECULE file structure itself and the atoms :

+{ 'home'
+	molecules{
+		'nav',
+	}
+	@@nav{
+		'head',
+		'logo',
+		'menu',
+		'ban'
+	}
+}